Towcar.info

 Weight

-The Mitsubishi Outlander PHEV [fuel] with a Caravan as an example with an actual weight of 1250 kg is in general a good match and suitable for journeys on most kinds of roads, sometimes with some limitations in the mountains.
+The Mitsubishi Outlander PHEV [fuel] with a Caravan as an example with an actual weight of 1500 kg is a match suitable for most journeys, sometimes with some limitations.

 The motor preformance of the Mitsubishi is in general sufficient.
-And also the weight of the Caravan with a User Payload (-50 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is good.

 Flat roads